 The drought in California has shown to increase the concentration of pollens in the air, and perhaps because of this high concentration, the Allergy Center has recently seen an increase of allergy diagnoses for patients that come in with ‘cold-like symptoms that just won’t go away.’
 These patients are often surprised that their symptoms are due to allergies, having never experience allergic reactions before.
 After proper diagnosis, an allergy specialist can administer a specific remedy that has shown most effective at combating the patient’s specific allergies.

-The Allergy Center at SRHN offers a unique, collaborative care model to patients suffering from symptoms of allergies.
-Experienced Allergy Specialist and SRHN allergy clinic manager Linda Biggers works alongside SRHN Otolaryngologists, ear, nose, and throat (ENT) surgeons, to provide patients with integrated, multi-specialist care.
+NCMA Allergy Center at NCMA Otolaryngology / Head & Neck Surgery / Ear, Nose & Throat offers a unique, collaborative care model to patients suffering from symptoms of allergies.
+Experienced allergy specialist and allergy clinic manager, Linda Biggers, works alongside NCMA otolaryngologists, ear, nose, and throat (ENT) surgeons, to provide patients with integrated, multi-specialist care.
 Linda is a member of the American Academy of Otolaryngic Allergy and has additional training in immunotherapy from ALK Abello, the world leader in allergy vaccination.
 A Sonoma County native, Linda is especially familiar with the types of allergens in the area.

-Linda explains, “At the Allergy Center at SRHN, we offer skin testing for identifying inhalant allergies, and it takes, on average, only 30 minutes to receive a detailed, specific results report after the test.
+Linda explains, “At NCMA Allergy Center, we offer skin testing for identifying inhalant allergies, and it takes, on average, only 30 minutes to receive a detailed, specific results report after the test.
 Once the results are in, we can start our patients on their own personalized treatment plans.
 I urge all Sonoma County nasal allergy sufferers to seek diagnosis with a nasal allergy specialist to ensure that they receive the best treatment, and so that they can enjoy the rich atmosphere our Northern California home has to offer.”

 Allergy treatment at SRHN may include nasal-sprays, antihistamines, decongestants, immunotherapy, allergy eye drops, and more.
 Outside of treatment, allergy sufferers can reduce their symptoms by keeping windows closed, limiting time spent outdoors, showering after exposure to pollens, vacuuming frequently, and keeping pets off of furniture and clothing.
 Since activities like mowing the lawn and gardening can drastically exacerbate symptoms, it is best to avoid these activities during peak allergy season.

-Santa Rosa Head and Neck Surgical Group (SRHN) is Sonoma County’s leading provider of otolaryngologic (ENT) healthcare.
-The ENT surgeons provide non-surgical evaluation, as well as surgical expertise in chronic ear surgery, reconstructive plastic surgery, tumor removal, thyroid and parathyroid conditions, sleep apnea, sinus problems, and more.
-With a team of audiologists at the Hearing Center, an allergy specialist at the Allergy Center, and a clinical aesthetician all at one location, SRHN provides comprehensive care with physician collaboration for all ENT healthcare needs.
+NCMA Otolaryngology / Head & Neck Surgery / Ear, Nose & Throat is Sonoma County’s leading provider of otolaryngologic (ENT) healthcare.
+Our ENT surgeons provide non-surgical evaluation, as well as surgical expertise in chronic ear surgery, reconstructive plastic surgery, tumor removal, thyroid and parathyroid conditions, sleep apnea, sinus problems, and more.
+With a team of audiologists at NCMA Hearing Center, an allergy specialist at NCMA Allergy Center, and a clinical aesthetician all at one location, we provide comprehensive care with physician collaboration for all ENT healthcare needs.

-The Allergy Center at SRHN, located at 1701 4th Street, Suite 120, Santa Rosa, offers the latest available treatments in immunotherapy and allergy medications.
-To schedule an appointment with Linda Biggers or an ENT doctor, please call (707) 523-7025.
+NCMA Otolaryngology / Head & Neck Surgery / Ear, Nose & Throat, located at 1701 4th Street, Suite 120, Santa Rosa, offers the latest available treatments in immunotherapy and allergy medications.
+To schedule an appointment with Linda Biggers or an ENT doctor, please call 707-523-7025.